Rasaf-Ibrahim/Movie-Manager-Web-App/src/utils/responsive-spacing/responsive-spacing.js.md

 ### Solution: `responsiveSpacing()`

 In this `mui-theme` folder, I have created the `responsiveSpacing.js` file.
 In that file, I have created `responsiveSpacing()` function.
-If we use this function, we will not need to manually pass spacing for all the breakpoint manually.
+If we use this function, we will not need to pass spacing for all the breakpoint manually.

+&nbsp;
+> The function accept one argument:

+You must pass one numerical value.
+Suppose, you want to have `1rem` for the mobile screen.
+So, you will pass `1`.
+Automatically, other larger screen's value will be calculated based on the the screen size and your passed value.

+1 = 1rem = 16px
+0.5 = 0.5rem = 8px
+0.25 = 0.25rem = 4px
+0.125 = 0.125rem = 2px

 &nbsp;
 > Way to use: